 “If current trends continue, 1 out of 3 Americans will get type 2 diabetes in their lifetime.
 This includes 1 out of 2 African Americans and Latinos.”Lee Zukor, Food Blogger

 That’s according to Lee Zukor, founder of SimpleGoodandTasty.com.
-You think you’re paying a lot in taxes now?
-The health problems created by bad food will make them dependent on the government, our government, for the basic necessities of life.
+Do you think you’re paying a lot in taxes now?
+The health problems created by bad food will make more people dependent on the government, our government, for the basic necessities of life.
 What we eat is a leading cause of the health problems I’ve been talking about related to our food.
-If you think you’ve got it bad, imagine what it’s like for the millions of American living in poverty.
+If you think you’ve got it bad, imagine what it’s like for the millions of Americans living in poverty.

 But it’s not just the poor who are facing a crisis.
-Actual incomes for middle and working class people are declining, meaning we all have less money to spend on food and other living expenses.
+Actual incomes for middle and working-class people have been declining, meaning we all have less money to spend on food and other living expenses.
 And the simple fact is good food costs more.
 That means that even people who can afford better food don’t buy it.

 But while we make appointments with the doctor and nutritionist, and even the undertaker, to deal with the problems that come from that cheap food, big agribusiness corporations are shoving our money in their pockets.
 We will pay for all that cheap food, sooner or later, one way or another.